iamdivyasharma/Financial_Sentiment_Classifier_and_Analysis_Bert_FinBERT/README.md

 The following data is intended for advancing financial sentiment analysis research.
 It's two datasets (FiQA, Financial PhraseBank) combined into one easy-to-use CSV file.
 It provides financial sentences with sentiment labels.

 >
 1) Preprcoessing the data and Exploratory data Analysis.
+(Preprocessing_and_EDA.ipynb)
 >
 2) Building Financial Sentimental classifier using  FinBERT , BERT model by transfer learning the model and using traditional models(TFIDF , SVM, LOGISTIC REGRESSION) for Financial Sentimental classification
 >